Louisg909/flashcards/information_doc.md

 Problem with normal methods is they aren't adaptive, I have looked at a paper to learn about other methods:

 ### Adaptive Forgetting Curves for Spaced Repetition Language Learning
-It is proven that more complex words and concepts are forgotten faster on the learning curve.
-Rather than coding something that determines the learning curve weights for each flashcard / flashcard difficulty, I can code a way for them to addapt. if I pad out this application to be larger, with flashcard sharing, These difficulty weightings can be attatched to the flashcards, as well as the addition of a user learning ability score, which is used in conjunction with the flashcard's complexity score to determine the learning curve for that user on that card.
+It is proven that more complex words and concepts are forgotten faster on the forgetting curve.
+Rather than coding something that determines the forgetting curve weights for each flashcard / flashcard difficulty, I can code a way for them to addapt. if I pad out this application to be larger, with flashcard sharing, These difficulty weightings can be attatched to the flashcards, as well as the addition of a user learning ability score, which is used in conjunction with the flashcard's complexity score to determine the forgetting curve for that user on that card.
 The more the flashcard is used, the complexity can be adjusted.
 This can be simplified when implemented to not continuously updated and adjusted when is relativty consitent.
 Could even have an option to input predicted complexity when first entering flashcards to give a better initial indication of the flashcard's complexity.

-### How does the learning curve adapt upon relearning?
+### How does the forgetting curve adapt upon relearning?
-Once the learning curve is calculated, the testing should occur at 80% probabiliyu of retention, with the correctness determining the next iteration of the learning curve.
+Once the forgetting curve is calculated, the testing should occur at 80% probabiliyu of retention, with the correctness determining the next iteration of the forgetting curve.
 The curve weightings for each user for each card should probably be saved, as this can determine how urgantly the card needs to be revised.
-For example, if you have a card that is set to review every 2 years, and it is late for 3 days, and a card you are set to review every day is late by 2 days, going by urgancy from due dates would favour the 2 year review, but the learning curve of the daily card would be steaper, and therefore more important to review.
+For example, if you have a card that is set to review every 2 years, and it is late for 3 days, and a card you are set to review every day is late by 2 days, going by urgancy from due dates would favour the 2 year review, but the forgetting curve of the daily card would be steaper, and therefore more important to review.

 ### Basically I want the following: